WorkForce Software and the Tile Shop Talk Revolutionising Every Employee’s Experience at HR Insights Summit

 Despite lots of talk about hybrid workplaces after the pandemic, deskless workers often don’t have the option to work from home.
 They still want to have flexibility, though.

 One way to provide this is by giving them control over their schedule.
-Provide them with upcoming schedules as far in advance as possible.
+Provide them with upcoming rosters as far in advance as possible.
 Let employees state their availability so that they aren’t given shifts at times that interfere with personal obligations.
-Check in with employees to make sure that they are able to arrange suitable child or family care options during times when they are scheduled to work.
+Check in with employees to make sure that they are able to arrange suitable child or family care options during times when they are rostered to work.

 Deskless workers may not be able to work from home, but there are concessions employers can make to let employees have their voices heard and their needs met.

 Incorporating Communication into All Aspects of Work Improves Employee Experience